Mexico beauty sector prepares for reopening

 Latin America, beauty and personal care market opportunity

-In recent years, the beauty and personal care industry has shown steady growth worldwide, in recent figures, it is estimated that the global market for this sector has a value of 180 billion dollars.
+In recent years, the beauty and personal care industry have shown steady growth worldwide, in recent figures, it is estimated that the global market for this sector has a value of 180 billion dollars.

 According to the Brazilian Association of Personal Hygiene, Perfumery and Cosmetics Industry, Latin America accounts for 14.1 percent of the world market, equivalent to an expenditure of 2.2 percent per capita per year.
 The main consumers in the region are Brazil (49.1%), Mexico (14.4%), Argentina (8.3%), Chile (5%) and Colombia (5%).